litegraphdb/readme.io/docs/Tags/overview-7.md

 ---
 ## Structure

-Label objects have the following structure:
+tag objects have the following structure:

 ```json
 {